Play Live Radio

 "Taking one court case that may or may not be filled with accurate information and making a public health determination of this magnitude is extremely irresponsible," he said.

-"We've managed to reduce significantly the amount of cavities and dental work that that people, children need," he said, "and there is a very, very real risk that by removing the fluoride from water, we're going to have an entire generation of people with major dental issues, particularly lower economic people who don't have the benefit of regular dental care."
+"We've managed to reduce significantly the amount of cavities and dental work that that people, children need, and there is a very, very real risk that by removing the fluoride from water, we're going to have an entire generation of people with major dental issues, particularly lower economic people who don't have the benefit of regular dental care."

-This week, Clearwater City Council member Ryan Cotton said he plans to soon introduce a motion to do so.
+This week, Clearwater City Council member Ryan Cotton said he plans to soon introduce a motion to remove fluoride.
 Also, the Lakeland City Commission has slated a hearing for Feb.
 17 to hear from the public about the issue.

 Last week in Manatee County, commissioners voted to bring an ordinance on removing fluoride from the water supply at a later date.
 The county must also consider repairing the current fluoridation system.